FAQ for hosting institutions

 The Falling Walls Foundation will review all incoming applications.
 Once the application deadline for your Lab has passed, we will send you a final list of applications which will only include eligible applicants.

-4. How do young researchers apply for our Lab?
+4. How do early-career researchers apply for our Lab?

 All applications are submitted centrally via our online application form: falling-walls.com/lab/apply.